Relonde/SLPlugin/README.md

 > [!WARNING]
 > **This is not a real SL plugin that should be used**.
 Unless you have been sent this repo by me (or by someone who I sent it to), there isn't much interesting here.
-It's a generic SL plugin.
-I'm also in the process of rewriting it, since it has some issues, primarily being the seperation of things.
-There's also a list of some others below.
+It's a generic SL plugin. ~~I'm also in the process of rewriting it, since it has some issues, primarily being the seperation of things.~~ There's also a list of some others below.

+> [!NOTE]
+> This plugin has been deprecated in favor of another one which I have made.
+It replaces the functionality of this one, though its private as of writing (7 July).
+Please DM me on Discord for access.

 # SCP:SL plugin